vbenjamin88/array-svelte-assessment/README.md

 ---

 **Time Expectation**
 You may take up to two days to complete this exercise.
-You are not expected to use the full time, and partial solutions are acceptable if they are well structured and clearly documented.
+You are not expected to use the full time, and partial solutions are acceptable.

 ---